crispipear/spicy-wishboard/README.md

   - add wishlist items
   - delete wishlist items
   - edit wishlist items
+  - prioritize wishlist items
+  - hide wishlist items (?)
 - browse other wishlists
 - check off friends' wishlist items that user has purchased
   - uncheck wishlist item if current user is the person that has checked off the wishlist item
+- reminders for users to update wishlist when gift seasons comes around (birthday, christmas, etc)
+- notification of birthday reminders
+- be able to link items to the list (or users can just copy and paste link to list)
 - features request form for shoelee?